Skip to content

 1.1 Data Source Models

-Create models in appropriate core module (for example, core:network or core:room).
-Feel free to create your own if its not present in the template:
+Create models in the appropriate core module (for example, core:network or core:room).
+Create new core modules if needed:

 // core/network/src/main/kotlin/dev/atick/core/network/model/NetworkFeature.kt